Manage the site (on-premises)

 |Refresh the status of the servers to test connectivity||In the Application Servers area, click .|

 |Change the database admin password||In the Database Servers area, click the server name, change the Admin password, and click Save.|

 In the Application Logs area, click the log file name, change the Level and Max Size, and click Save.

 |Change the mail server host name and port||

 In the Mail Servers area, click the server name, change the Host name and Port, and click Save.

 For LDAP configuration, see Set up LDAP (on-premises).

-Site admins and space admins can set configuration parameters, such as parameters for setting the language, determining from where the Help Center opens, activating basic authentication, and so on:
+Site admins and space admins can set configuration parameters, such as parameters for setting the language, determining from where the Help Center opens, and activating basic authentication: